 - Saves money: Sickness in the workplace costs American employers billions each year.
 Employers pay thousands per employee to cover sick time.
 Save money by keeping the office clean and preventing the spread of germs.
 Deep cleaning stretches your budget further.
 If you keep up with cleaning your office, your floors and furniture will last longer.
 Spending money on cleaning your hard floors or carpet is more cost-effective than spending money on a new floor.

 - Increases productivity: Clean offices increase profit and provide a better use of wages.
 Keeping the office clean relieves stress and helps employees complete tasks more efficiently.

 Office Cleaning Tips

 Maintaining a clean and tidy office is a team effort.
 Use these 15 tips to learn how to clean an office professionally to maintain a healthy work environment for your employees and clients.
 These points will help you form a plan for how to get employees to keep the office clean.

 1. Schedule Time to Clean the Office

 Create a schedule to manage all of the tasks on your cleaning to-do list.
 If you are working with a corporate cleaning company, create a checklist to communicate what services you need.
 Organize the items on your list by what needs to be done daily, weekly, bi-weekly, monthly, bi-monthly, quarterly and yearly.

 Stay on top of your tasks and keep your workspace clean.
-Brainstorm some office clean up day ideas and knock out all your cleaning projects in a workday.
+When determining how to clean an office building, brainstorm some office clean up day ideas and knock out all your cleaning projects in a workday.
 Also, make sure to tidy up your workspace each day to maintain an overall healthy environment.